Holy Family University — a Part of the Philadelphia Experience

 About the Area

-Our Northeast campus is located is conveniently situated near both SEPTA’s R7 regional Torresdale train station and Route 66 & 84 buses.
-Our other two locations, one at Newtown and the other at Bensalem, have their own class schedules and are, again, conveniently accessed by public transportation or by car.
+Our Northeast campus is conveniently situated near both SEPTA’s R7 regional Torresdale train station and Route 66, 84 & 19 buses.
+Our other two sites, one at Newtown and the other at Bensalem, have their own class schedules and are, again, conveniently accessed by public transportation or by car.
 We also offer a shuttle between our Bensalem and Main Philadelphia campus.